cunni319/plasma_GCA_2023/README.md

 This script uses the quantile normalized data as well as the clinical and demographic data to build linear regression models between Active GCA patients and Healthy controls.
-Marginal linear regression models were run on six clinical and demographic variables between Active GCA and Healthy controls.
+Marginal linear regression models were run on six clinical and demographic variables (age, smoking status, sex, prednisone use, aspirin use, and methotrexate use) between Active GCA and Healthy controls.
 Variables with linear regression model *P*-values < 0.05 were identified as significant confounders and included in the full multiple linear regression models.
 In the full multiple linear regression models, the *P*-value from the study group variable was used to identify differentially abundant proteins between Active GCA and Healthy controls.
 A threshold of *P* < 0.01 was applied to all plasma proteins for significance.